nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Acknowledgement to the department

 ### November 30
-* Wenny and Amy emailed to confirm if Kruskal ...?
 * Amy added ellipses to the Beta Diversity plots. (updated code here)

 ## W14-TM Week 14 Team Meeting